Executive Staff

 He is a member of the American Society of Safety Engineers, National Fire Protection Association and World Safety Organization.
 He is certified by the World Safety Organization as a certified safety executive and holds a USDOT-required Transit Safety and Security Program or TSSP certification.

-Leroy holds a doctorate degree in public administration, a master’s degree in public administration, and a bachelor's degree in political science.
+Leroy holds a BA from Texas Lutheran University, a MPA from the University of Texas at San Antonio, and a Doctorate in Public Administration from Capella University.
 Leroy is an alumnus of the 2017 Eno Center for Transportation Transit Senior Executive Program and the Leadership APTA class of 2022.

 Chief of Staff - Cheyenne serves as the Chief of Staff at CapMetro, supporting strategic and priority initiatives, and the CapMetro executive team.
 Prior to joining CapMetro in 2021, Cheyenne worked for several years in various roles with the City of Austin City Manager’s Office and Transportation Department, most recently working for two years as the senior support for Assistant City Manager Gina Fiandaca.
 In this role she worked hand-in-hand with City leadership to manage the City’s Mobility Outcome, including several City departments and transportation safety and mobility initiatives.
 Notably, she was an integral part of the team that collaborated with CapMetro in the success of Project Connect in 2020, and has also played key roles on other critical initiatives while working in the City Manager’s Office and Austin Transportation Department in government relations and communications positions.